Dimming LEDs

 Coding PWM

-.
-However, Arduino has the handy function analogWrite
+delay.
+However, Arduino has the handy function analogWrite built-in to do

 it for us!
 Let’s open up the Arduino IDE to a new sketch and set up our LED